Andy Serkis: Career

 Eric Hogan and Tara Hungerford, and based on Dorthe Mailil's Maileg toys.

+Serkis played Major-General Edward Braddock in the 2026 film Young Washington.

 The Imaginarium

 In 2011, Serkis founded The Imaginarium with film producer Jonathan Cavendish.
 The Imaginarium is a production company connected to a performance capture studio based in London and is dedicated to producing film & television, alongside the sister company The Imaginarium Studios using performance capture technology, which Serkis has often worked with.

 Directing

 Serkis served as the second unit director for The Hobbit films and made his directorial debut with Breathe (2017).
 He also directed and starred in the film, Mowgli: Legend of the Jungle.
 In August 2019, Serkis closed a deal to direct the superhero film Venom: Let There Be Carnage, the sequel to Venom (2018).
 It was released in theatres in October 2021.
 In April 2022, he was set to direct Animal Farm, an animated adaptation of George Orwell's novella of the same name.
 In May 2024, it was announced that Serkis would direct, executive produce, and star in The Lord of the Rings: The Hunt for Gollum for Warner Bros.
 Pictures, a working title for a new instalment in the Lord of the Rings film series, with Fran Walsh and Philippa Boyens co-writing the screenplay and Jackson co-producing alongside Walsh and Boyens; the film was expected to be released in 2026.
 It has since been delayed to December 17, 2027.